Open-STEM/IntroToRoboticsV2/course/driving/understanding_your_robots_drivetrain.rst

 your robot's motors to work at a constant effort, your robot's speed will change depending on whether it is driving on a flat surface or an inclined one.

+.. youtube:: z6aIVpf3qN0

+.. youtube:: Zcr83kcO_Pk

+In both videos, the robot is using the same effort.
+In the first video, the robot is slowly moving uphill because gravity is fighting against its effort.
+In the second video, the robot is moving quickly downhill because gravity is working in the same direction as the effort.
+The force output from the motors is the same, but the speed will depend on resistance to the force.

 .. tip::

     Effort is also like the throttle in a car.
 If you're going up a hill, you